nodejs/node/doc/contributing/maintaining-shared-library-support.md

 ## Building with shared library option

-Node.js is built with the shared libary option by adding `--shared` to the configure step before building on non-windows platforms and adding `dll` when building on windows.
+Node.js is built with the shared library option by adding `--shared` to the configure step before building on non-windows platforms and adding `dll` when building on windows.